-- Machine Joinery -focuses more deeply on machine skills for furniture construction.
-Each student builds a tool cabinet that involves a myriad of machine-cut joints and shaping techniques using the table saw, router, router table, slot mortiser, shaper, and other equipment.
+- Tool Cabinet – focuses more deeply on machine skills for furniture construction.
+Each student builds a tool cabinet that involves a myriad of machine-cut joints and shaping techniques using the table saw, router, slot mortiser, shaper, and other equipment.
 (3 weeks)

 - Finishing – covers coloring, working with hand-applied finishes such as varnish, shellac, and oil, and professional techniques for applying spray lacquers.
 (1 week)

 - Drawing for Design – students improve their abilities to sketch, develop designs, and create rendered perspective drawings with both pencil on paper and CAD.
 (1 week)

 - Casepiece Construction – each student designs and builds a casepiece with a door and a drawer, employing both hand and machine skills.
 Work is done primarily in solid wood, while shop-sawn veneer and manufactured substrates are also introduced.
 (6 weeks)

 - Turning – students learn spindle, faceplate, and end-grain turning techniques for making furniture components, such as legs and pulls, plus items such as bowls and platters.
 (1 week)

 - Veneering & Marquetry – introduces the use of veneer for casework and decorative applications.
 (1 week)